Our Services

 Tingling in feet after walking or other exercise is usually manageable with simple adjustments.
 However, ongoing nerve symptoms warrant evaluation and may require treatment adjustments.
 Always:

 Stay proactive about protecting your nerves so you can continue enjoying the many benefits of exercise.
-If you're experiencing persistent tingling, numbness, or pain, don't wait—check your symptoms with a Diabetic Neuropathy assessment tool and discuss your results with your healthcare provider to develop an appropriate treatment plan.
+If you're experiencing persistent tingling, numbness, or pain, don't wait—use a free symptom assessment tool to better understand your symptoms and discuss your results with your healthcare provider to develop an appropriate treatment plan.

 (References)